icfnext/prosper/README.md

 ### Traits

-Groovy traits are a language feature that is not specific to Prosper, but can nonetheless be utilized to "mix in" functionality to test specs.
-Two traits are available by default and detailed below, but custom traits can be defined to support domain-specific features.
+Groovy traits are a language feature that is not specific to Prosper, but can nonetheless be utilized to "mix in" new functionality to test specs.
+Two traits are available by default (and detailed below), but custom traits can be defined to support domain-specific features.

 ```groovy
 import com.citytechinc.aem.prosper.builders.RequestBuilder